pghiasia/cs348-project-group1/docs/milestone-2/README.md

 note: the top level features directory contains the SQL queries and outputs for functions R6, R7, R8, R9, R10.
 You can learn more about these features in the report.

-## How to Generate Production Data:
-The data was sourced from [website](https://developer.imdb.com/non-commercial-datasets/) and the download link is [here.](https://datasets.imdbws.com/)
-Please download the listed files, unzip them using 'gunzip name.basics.tsv.gz title.basics.tsv.gz title.episode.tsv.gz title.principals.tsv.gz title.ratings.tsv.gz' on mac and replace the sample small data files with the production files in directory test-data.

 ## GUI
 - Login Page implemented with user signup and signin functions, password & username verifications, and required field checks.
 ![demo-1](./assets/login-1.png)